fustilio/wordnet-playground/wn-ts-web/test/README.md

 ## Test Structure

 -   `test/`: Contains tests that can run in the Node.js (`jsdom`) environment.
+These include unit tests for core logic, functional tests for data processing (`data-loader.test.ts`), and integration tests for the query service.
 -   `test/browser/`: Contains tests that require a real browser environment.
--   `test/e2e/`: Contains end-to-end tests that run against a real, ephemeral database in a browser.
+    -   `e2e/`: Contains end-to-end tests that run against a real, ephemeral database in a browser, downloading and processing a full WordNet dataset.
+    -   Tests for browser-specific APIs like OPFS and SQLite WASM.

 ## Running Tests